pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 [subaltern]: <https://en.wikipedia.org/wiki/Subaltern_(postcolonialism)> "Subaltern on Wikipedia"
 [othering]: <https://en.wikipedia.org/wiki/Other> "Other on Wikipedia"
 [colonial mentality]: <https://en.wikipedia.org/wiki/Colonial_mentality> "Colonial mentality on Wikipedia"
+[PhilTrans venture]: </blog/introducing-research-cases/#p[IeHHpw],h[IeHHpw,2,3,4]> "Henry Oldenburg's plan to produce the Philosophical Transactions"
+[Notes on the Synthesis of Form]: <https://en.wikipedia.org/wiki/Notes_on_the_Synthesis_of_Form> "Some info about 'Notes on the Synthesis of Form' on Wikipedia"
+[patterns]: <http://blogs.agu.org/geospace/2016/06/23/can-commons-design-pattern-lexicon-show-open-science-destination/> "Can a commons design-pattern lexicon show open-science to its destination? by Bruce Caron"

 *[SciELO]: Scientific Electronic Library Online *[TL;DR]: Too Long; Didn't Read